 Now consider an exploration algorithm A for a given tree T and starting node v, that does not know F, as supposed in our setting.
-A natural measure of performance of such an algorithm is the worst-case ratio between its cost and the optimal cost, where the worst case is taken over all fault configurations F. This number $\max{F \subset E} \frac{\mathcal{C}(A,T,v,F)}{opt(T,v,F)}$ is called the overhead of A, and is denoted $\mathcal{O}{A,T,v}$.
+A natural measure of performance of such an algorithm is the worst-case ratio between its cost and the optimal cost, where the worst case is taken over all fault configurations F. This number $\max{F \subseteq E} \frac{\mathcal{C}(A,T,v,F)}{opt(T,v,F)}$ is called the overhead of A, and is denoted $\mathcal{O}{A,T,v}$.
 This measure has a similar flavor to the competitive ratio of on-line algorithms.
 It measures the penalty incurred by the algorithm, due to some lack of knowledge.
-In the case of on-line algorithms, the knowledge concerns future events, which are known to an off-line algorithm (serving as a benchmark) but not to an on-line algorithm (serving as a benchmark) but not to the exploration algorithms we want to design.
+In the case of on-line algorithms, the knowledge concerns future events, which are known to an off-line algorithm (serving as a benchmark) but not to an on-line algorithm.
+In our case, knowledge concerns the fault configuration, known to an optimal algorithm (serving as a benchmark) but not to the exploration algorithms we want to design.